Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Planting **trees and cover crops** holds soil with roots, while mulching protects the ground from direct rainfall impact.
 - Communities can **work together to clear blocked drainage and avoid bush burning**, which keeps the soil safe and fertile.

+- Create a study box in your notebook for **topsoil is washed or blown away** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **topsoil is washed or blown away** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Design a poster advising your community on three ways to prevent soil erosion and explain one benefit of each method.